 Before joining UCL, I worked for the OECD (Green Growth Unit, Economics Department) as Marie-Curie Fellow, a two-year research grant funded by the European Commission.
 At the OECD I analysed the effectiveness of energy policies to boost energy investments in Europe.
-Prior to that, I worked for research centers (FEEM and ICCG) and institutions, including the Italian Association Energy Economics, where I was responsible for the Economic area (2009-2013).
+Prior to that, I worked for several research centers (FEEM and ICCG) and institutions, including the Italian Association Energy Economics, where I was responsible for the Economic area (2009-2013).

 During my PhD, I was visiting scholar at the Renewable and Appropriate Energy Lab, UC Berkeley under the supervision of Prof. Daniel Kammen (2010-2011).
 I have worked on a range of novel ways to overcome the first-investment costs of energy efficiency and renewable energy.

 I got my PhD in Business Administration at Polytechnic University of Marche and University of California, Berkeley (co-tutorship of doctoral thesis) with a focus on energy financing policy.
 My research interests include renewable and energy efficiency deployment, climate finance and energy policy.